 They do, however, still happen in today’s world.

-A woman in her 30s was found dead from an apparent overdose of heroin, to which she was addicted.
+In 2005, a 34-year-old woman was found dead from an apparent overdose of heroin, to which she was addicted.
+She was also eight months pregnant at the time.
 Severely decomposed, the fetus was found partially emerged from the mother’s body, presumably a case of real-life coffin birth.
-Sadly, as is most often happens, the fetus and mother were both found dead.
+Sadly, as most often happens, the fetus and mother were both found dead.

 As rare and morbid as coffin births are, they are a distilled representation of the thin line between life and death.

-Now that you’ve read about coffin births, read 5 terrifying true stories of people being buried alive.
-Then read about Lenin’s Mausoleum And the best-preserved corpse on Earth
+Now that you’ve read about coffin births, read terrifying true stories of people being buried alive.
+Then read about Lenin’s Mausoleum and how he became the best preserved corpse on earth. \